VadimDez/Counter-Strike-JS/README.md

 Counter-Strike 1.6 implementation in TypeScript utilizing state of the art browser APIs.

-*Uses https://github.com/MathiasVP/CS as the base.*
+*Used https://github.com/MathiasVP/CS as the base.*

 ### Current state
 * Parses and renders .bsp files (version 30) containing map data